 Corruption: An assessment of how corrupt public sectors are seen to be published by Transparency International.

-In order to qualify for inclusion in the Ethical Funds portfolio, a company with operations in any country that scores high or extreme under any of the four risk measures must demonstrate that it has credible policies, systems and programs in place to manage those risks.
+In order to qualify for inclusion in the NEI portfolio, a company with operations in any country that scores high or extreme under any of the four risk measures must demonstrate that it has credible policies, systems and programs in place to manage those risks.

-Ethical Funds has long been concerned about the way in which companies address animal welfare in their operations and throughout their supply chains.
-When we evaluate companies for inclusion in the Ethical Funds portfolio, we include baseline expectations related to animal welfare for companies operating in certain sectors.
+NEI has long been concerned about the way in which companies address animal welfare in their operations and throughout their supply chains.
+When we evaluate companies for inclusion in the NEI portfolio, we include baseline expectations related to animal welfare for companies operating in certain sectors.
 For example, we expect health care companies to have policies in place for the humane treatment of animals used in testing and expect them to commit to using alternatives when feasible.
 We also have specific animal welfare expectations for companies in the food, cosmetics and household products industries.

 NEI also supports shareholder proposals asking companies to adopt the highest possible animal welfare standards and to report publicly on implementation.

 Recently, we have identified an opportunity to engage companies on this important issue.
 We are collaborating with the Business Benchmark on Farm Animal Welfare (BBFAW) and other investors to engage companies on farm animal welfare issues.
 BBFAW ranks global food companies, including restaurants, retailers, food manufacturers, agricultural companies, on disclosure of animal welfare practices.
 The goal of the benchmark is to improve farm animal welfare management and reporting and drive improvements in their practices and performance.